Planetary Age Calculator

 Jupiter's year is roughly 11.862615 Earth years.

-Age on Jupiter = 30 ÷ 11.862615 ≈ 2.53 Jupiter years
+Age on Jupiter = 30 รท 11.862615 ≈ 2.53 Jupiter years

 Comparison of Planetary Years

-Mercury 0.2408467 About 4.15 times more years than Earth for the same lifetime
+Mercury 0.2408467 About 4.15 times more birthdays than on Earth for the same lifetime

-Venus 0.61519726 About 1.63 times more years than Earth
+Venus 0.61519726 About 1.63 times more birthdays than on Earth

-Earth 1.0 Reference point (your usual age)
+Earth 1.0 Reference point for your ordinary age

-Mars 1.8808158 About 0.53 times as many years as on Earth
+Mars 1.8808158 About 0.53 times as many birthdays as on Earth

 Saturn 29.447498 Even fewer birthdays; one Saturn year spans decades